Link invariants from finite racks: Racks and counting invariants

 \end{definition}

-Note that if $T$ is a quandle, then we have $N(T)=1$ and $IR(L,T)$ is the ordinary quandle counting invariant $|\mathrm{Hom}(Q(L),T)|$.
-Hence the integer rack counting invariant is the natural generalization of the quandle counting invariant to the finite rack case.
+Note that if $T$ is a quandle, then we have $N(T)=1$ and $\Phi^{\mathbb{Z}}_T(L)$ is the ordinary quandle counting invariant $|\mathrm{Hom}(Q(L),T)|$.
+Hence the integral rack counting invariant is the natural generalization of the quandle counting invariant to the finite rack case.

-\begin{example} \textup{If $T=\{x_1,\dots, x_n\}$ is a constant action rack defined by an $n$-cycle, an undercrossing color $\tau$ becomes $\sigma(\tau)$ if going right-to-left and $\sigma^{-1}(\tau)$ if going left-to-right, so pushing a color around the knot yields an ending color of $\sigma^{writhe(K)}(\tau)$ if our starting color was $\tau$.
+\begin{example} \textup{If $T=\{x_1,\dots, x_n\}$ is a constant action rack defined by an $n$-cycle, an undercrossing color $\tau$ becomes $\sigma(\tau)$ if going right-to-left and $\sigma^{-1}(\tau)$ if going left-to-right, so pushing a color around the knot yields an ending color of $\sigma^{w(K)}(\tau)$ where $w(K)$ is the writhe of $K$ and our starting color was $\tau$.
 Thus, there is a rack coloring of a framed knot $K$ by $T$ if and only if the writhe of $K$ is zero mod $n$.
-Indeed, there are $n$ such colorings for the $0$-framing mod $n$ and none for the others, and we have $SR(K,T)=n+(n-1)0=n$ for any knot $K$.
+Indeed, there are $n$ such colorings for the $0$-framing mod $n$ and none for the others, and we have $\Phi^{\mathbb{Z}} _T(K)=n+(n-1)0=n$ for any knot $K$.
 This generalizes the fact that $|\mathrm{Hom}(K,T)|=n$ for $T$ a trivial quandle of cardinality $n$ and $K$ a knot.} \end{example}